 Ophiopogon and cornus

-This combination utilises the glossy evergreen foliage of black mondo, Ophiopogon planiscapus ‘Nigrescens’ to contrast with the pale greens of the cornus and winter heather.
+This scheme combines the glossy, evergreen foliage of black mondo, Ophiopogon planiscapus ‘Nigrescens’ with the pale greens of the cornus and winter heather.

 We used: Ophiopogon planiscapus ‘Nigrescens’, Cornus sericea ‘Flaviramea’ and Erica carnea ‘Aurea’.

 Ideal in a sunny corner, on a wide gatepost or doorstep, this mix of hardy houseleeks adds an exotic touch.
 Top-dress with gravel to raise the leaves off the damp compost and prevent crown rot.
 Here’s how to propagate houseleeks.

 We used: Sempervivum ‘Lilac Time’, Sempervivum tectorum, Sempervivum tectorum ‘Robustum’, Sempervivum ‘Rubin’, Sempervivum ‘Orange Glow’ and Sempervivum calcareum ‘Sir William Lawrence’.

 This aged wooden trough has been upcycled and given a new lease of life.
 It’s planted up with a range of perennials and small shrubs providing flowers, scent, seedheads, berries and more.
 Discover more upcycled container ideas.